darksinge/RDTS/README.md

 - __Saga__: A pattern used in microservices architecture to execute a series of transactions in a distributed system.

-## Features of RDTS
+## Features of Orcinator

 1. Will provide at least once delivery guarantee of all messages in a DTRX within a given amount of time.
-2. If any transaction in a DTRX fail, RDTS will attempt to rollback the transactions in a DTRX by publishing new messages to trigger compensating transactions.
+2. If any transaction in a DTRX fail, Orcinator will attempt to rollback the transactions in a DTRX by publishing new messages to trigger compensating transactions.
-3. If any compensating transactions fail or RDTS detects a bad state, RDTS will pause any new transactions, and alert administrators of the failure.
-RDTS will remain in this state until human intervention acknowledges the failure.
+3. If any compensating transactions fail or Orcinator detects a bad state, Orcinator will pause any new transactions, and alert administrators of the failure.
+Orcinator will remain in this state until human intervention acknowledges the failure.

 ## Example